-And so, what better image could I have chosen to represent Aquarius than one that embodies for me, in the exquisite, perfect symmetry of an ancient life form, the purpose of our existence as expressed in our mission statement:
+And so, what better image could I have chosen to represent my spa than one that embodies for me, in the exquisite, perfect symmetry of an ancient life form, the purpose of our existence as expressed in our mission statement:

 “Aquarius Wellness Center for Healing Arts, strives to be a space of healing and wholeness for clients and wellness professionals alike; a refuge that nourishes body, mind and spirit, in service to a happier, healthier, more peaceful planet, one person…and tree at a time.”

 On the poetic side of it's symbolism, I am reminded of William Blake's famous poem, "Auguries of Innocence".
-The first stanza of the longer poem, shown below, alludes with profound insight to humanities mystical abilities to catch a glimpse, if we can open the gates of perception a crack, of our privileged placement in the cosmic continuum between the heavens and earth!
+The first stanza of the longer poem, shown below, alludes with profound insight to humanity's mystical abilities to catch a glimpse, if we can open the gates of perception a crack, of our privileged placement in the cosmic continuum, midway between the heavens and earth!